This post was originally posted on June 25, 2014. The recipe was updated to a more consistent method on May 5, 2022.

 So, what got me started on this tangent about photography and styling?
 These beautiful images of this freezer jam.
 Now, my mama taught me not to brag, but dang aren’t these images pretty?
 I just love how they turned out and couldn’t pick which ones to use, so I’ve got 5 or 6 here that I just had to include. 🙂

 Now, about this freezer jam recipe… Y’all absolutely have to try this.
 There’s not any of that time consuming jar sterilizing, so it’s super easy.
 And y’all know about me and easy.
-It’s nothing like canning and because you don’t cook it, your fruit won’t lose any of delicious fresh taste.
+It’s nothing like canning and because you don’t cook it, your fruit won’t lose any of it’s delicious, fresh taste.
 I made 5 8-ounce jars in less than 1 hour and the flavor… it’s really fantastic.
 I’m pretty sure I prefer this to jam and jelly canned the old fashioned way.
-Several important things to keep in mind… You need to use freezer safe jars that will allow for the cold temps and the expansion of the freezing jam – since the freezing part is what preserves it.
-And you’ll need to make sure you’re using INSTANT pectin.
-You should have no trouble finding it in your grocery store or a store like Wal-Mart or Target in the canning section.

 - Peel and coarsely chop the peaches.
-Place them in a bowl of a food processor and pulse until you reach a chunky puree.
+Place them in the bowl of a food processor and pulse until you reach a chunky puree.
 (Don't have a food processor?
 Simply use a potato masher to mash them up in a large bowl.)
-You should end up with about 3½ cups of puree.
+You should end up with about 3 cups of puree.

 - Pour the puree into a large bowl and add the lemon juice and stir well.
 Add the sugar and stir until dissolved.
 Let stand 10 minutes, stirring occasionally.